 I’m always puzzled at why families are so insular on holidays, choosing to mingle only with one another.
 That’s not the tradition that I grew up with.
 My folks gathered up widows and widowers, singles and divorced, all kinds of people who found themselves alone on holidays.
+They “set an extra plate”.
 Because they did, I have wonderful happy memories of those gatherings.
 We had doctors, lawyers, and Indian Chiefs….policemen, teachers, church members and co-workers at our holiday (and non-holiday) table.
-We even had a shepherd!
+There was even a shepherd!
 Yup, we were blessed with the friendship of fella who was a Scottish shepherd.
 One of the doctors was an Egyptian intern at the hospital where Mom worked.
-Some other close friendships were formed that way.
+Some other close friendships were formed that way as well.

 Now, when I bring up that idea?
 I sometimes hear that people are afraid that their families may not behave well for the occasion.
 They don’t want to risk it.
 Are they kidding??
 Widows and widowers, singles of all kinds come from imperfect families too.
 Not much will surprise us.
 Odds are that families behave better with a guest in their midst.
 And doesn’t that make for a more enjoyable holiday for everybody??